 Virtual Entities in D365 F&O: Exposing External Data Without the ETL Tax

-Or you build a virtual entity.
-The data appears in F&O as if it were a native table — users can see it on forms, filter it, even join it in queries — but it is never stored in F&O. Every read goes directly to the source API in real time.
-No import job.
-No staging table.
-No stale data.
+There is a less-celebrated alternative: a virtual entity.
+The supplier data shows up in F&O as if it were a native table — forms, filters, joins, all working — but F&O never stores a row.
+Every read goes through a data provider that calls the source API in real time.
+No import.
+No staging.
+No freshness gap.

 Virtual entities are one of the most underused features in D365 F&O. Here is how to build one.